 James S. Anderson, CFRE, Partner, has more than 30 years of sales and sales training experience through his positions with local media and national research companies such as Nielsen Media, Simmons and Scarborough Research.
 Consistently recognized as a top revenue producer ($30 million+), Jim earned "Sales Executive" and "Negotiator of the Year" awards.

 Jim has an extensive background in media production, and has created projects ranging from training videos for 300+ television stations nationwide in the USA, to promotional videos for client events.
 As an instructor at Northern Arizona University, he received superior evaluations from the hundreds of students who participated in his "Communications Analysis" and "Sales, Research, Marketing and Promotion" classes.
-Jim speaks Spanish, is an avid photographer, and has more than 60 million views of his photos on Google Maps.
+Jim speaks Spanish, is an avid photographer, and has more than 63 million views of his photos on Google Maps.
 He also married his cousin, but it didn't last.

 John W. Dawe, MNA, CNP, CFRE, Associate Consultant, has been helping organizations build influence, impact, and leadership for more than 15 years.
 Serving in various organizational roles as strategic planner, change management consultant, outsourced development officer, and numerous interim leadership roles from CEO/Executive Director, CIO, CPO, and CMO, Dawe has helped organizations across the country find their voice, amplify it, and get others to share their message.
 Dawe’s extensive experience in utilizing and growing prospect lists and creating data-driven digital and volunteer-led campaigns has helped nonprofits across the country build successful fundraising programs.
 He has advised countless businesses and nonprofits over the years including professional and trade associations, community foundations, advocacy organizations, colleges and universities, arts and cultural groups, hotels, restaurants, retailers, and more.
 He is a frequent conference presenter on topics such as nonprofit leadership and management, fundraising practices and ethics, digital fundraising, capacity building, and change leadership.